An act of government that presumes it knows what is good for everyone mocks omniscience.

 Svetlana Alexievich (Author, Belorussian Investigative Journalist, 2015 Nobel Prize in Literature–for her polyphonic writings.)

 The author of “The Unwomanly Face of War”, Svetlana Alexievich, suggests women’s deployment in war dates to the Greco-Roman wars.
 However, some say Russia is the first nation to deploy women as combat troops.
-History shows Russia enlisted women as combat troops in WWI.
+History shows Russia enlisted women as a fighting force in WWI.

 “The Unwomanly Face of War” notes nearly 1,000,000 women joined the Russian military to defeat the German armies in WWII.